Chesterfield Square, Los Angeles: Geography

+In 2008, the city approved the Chesterfield Square/Angeles Mesa Gateway Median Sign Project.
+The Chesterfield Square median sign is located on Arlington Avenue on the south side of 54th Street.

+Demographics

 A total of 6,062 people lived in Chesterfield Square's 0.63 square miles, according to the 2000 U.S. census—averaging 9,571 people per square mile, about the average population density for both the city and the county.

 The median age was 31, about average for the city and the county, but the percentages of residents aged 10 or younger or 11 to 18 were among the county's highest.
 There were 406 families headed by single parents; the rate of 29.8% was the fourth-highest among city neighborhoods.